 Background

-Venous thromboembolism (12VTE), comprising deep vein thrombosis (12VTE) and pulmonary embolism (12VTE), is a common and potentially fatal cardiovascular condition requiring structured diagnostic pathways, early risk stratification, and prompt anticoagulation for most patients. [@heit2015_corrected] [1] [2]
+Venous thromboembolism (VTE), comprising deep vein thrombosis (DVT) and pulmonary embolism (PE), is a common and potentially fatal cardiovascular condition requiring structured diagnostic pathways, early risk stratification, and prompt anticoagulation for most patients to mitigate the risk of early recurrence. [@heit2015_corrected] (Ortel 2020)π (Stevens 2021) (Eischer 2025)

 VTE outcomes depend on:

-- Accurate pretest probability assessment with selective use of D-dimer and imaging to avoid missed PE while limiting unnecessary CTPA.
-[3] [4]
+- Accurate pretest probability assessment with selective use of D-dimer and imaging to avoid missed PE while limiting unnecessary computed tomography pulmonary angiography (CTPA).
+(Konstantinides 2019)π [5]

-- Appropriate anticoagulant selection (DOACs for most; warfarin for high-risk antiphospholipid syndrome; LMWH often preferred in pregnancy).
-[1] [2]
+- Appropriate anticoagulant selection (direct oral anticoagulants (DOACs) for most, as they reduce recurrence and mortality compared to traditional therapies; warfarin for high-risk antiphospholipid syndrome; low-molecular-weight heparin (LMWH) often preferred in pregnancy).
+(Ortel 2020)π (Stevens 2021) (Kotokey 2025)

 See also 13CVI for chronic venous obstruction/reflux care and 3Chapter 3 for imaging principles.